Category: Info

 New Farm, QLD, 4005

-Victorian smoke alarm laws are derived primarily from the Victorian Building Regulations 2018 (which requires smoke alarms to be installed in accordance with the Building Code of Australia) and also the Victorian Residential Tenancies Regulations 2021, which places smoke alarm duties on both the landlord and tenant.
+Victorian smoke alarm laws are derived primarily from the Victorian Building Regulations 2018 (which requires alarms to be installed in accordance with the Building Code of Australia) and also the Victorian Residential Tenancies Regulations 2021, which places duties on both the landlord and tenant.

 Victorian Building Regulations 2018

-• Smoke alarms are mandatory and must be installed in residential buildings on or near the ceiling of every storey.
+• Smoke detectors are mandatory and must be installed in residential buildings on or near the ceiling of every storey.

-• Smoke alarms need to be located in a position designed to wake sleeping occupants of a building.
+• Smoke detectors need to be located in a position designed to wake sleeping occupants of a building.

 • Residential homes constructed before 1 August 1997 may have 10-year battery-powered photoelectric smoke alarms installed.

-• Residential homes constructed after 1 May 2014 and where there is more than one alarm in the property require mains powered and photoelectric interconnected smoke alarms.
+• Residential homes constructed after 1 May 2014 and where there is more than one smoke detector in the property require mains powered and photoelectric interconnected smoke detectors.

-• Residential homes constructed after 1 August 1997 require 240V hardwired photoelectric smoke alarms with an inbuilt backup battery.
+• Residential homes constructed after 1 August 1997 require 240V hardwired photoelectric smoke detectors with an inbuilt backup battery.

 Smoke Alarm Legislation For Victorian Rental Properties

-The Residential Tenancies Regulations 2021 came into effect March 2021 and establishes requirements for smoke alarms in Victorian residential rental properties.
+The Residential Tenancies Regulations 2021 came into effect March 2021 and establishes requirements for smoke detectors in Victorian residential rental properties.
 The regulations stipulate duties for both landlords and tenants.

 Vic Residential Tenancies Regulations 2021 – Smoke Alarms